 Supplement to Justice and Bad Luck

 One of the most basic forms of luck is constitutive luck—luck in being the kind of person one is (Nagel 1979, 28).
 Personal constitution may include contingent (e.g., inclinations, capacities, and temperament) as well as necessary features of a person.
 On the other hand, it may consist of necessary features only.
-For example, on common, origin-focused views about the essence of a human being, the fact that one developed from a particular sperm and ovum.
+For example, on common, origin-focused views about the essence of a human being, the fact that one developed from a particular sperm and ovum is a necessary feature of one.
 On the first view here, one could have existed with a different constitution, while on the latter one could not.
 On the latter account, a world in which no one exists with the constitution I have is a world in which I do not exist.

 This may be thought to show that Rawls’ idea of a natural lottery is seriously misleading.
-For, normally, lottery luck is identity-dependent.
+For, normally, one and the same person (i.e. the gambler) exists whichever of the possible outcomes of a lottery is realized.
 That is, we say that someone has good luck in buying the winning ticket because we compare two outcomes in both of which this person exists.
-One of these outcomes, the one which was ex ante very unlikely to be realized, is much better for this person than the other.
-That is why this person had lottery luck.
-However, when we talk about the natural lottery luck in connection with one’s essential properties, the very idea of lottery luck seems to involve an incoherent conception of bare selves that exist before they acquire their essential properties, or for that matter any properties at all (Hurley 2003, 120-123; Rescher 1993, 155; but see Latus 2003, 470-472).
+One of these outcomes, the one which was ex ante very unlikely to be realized and yet was the one that resulted, is much better for this person than the other.
+That is why this person had good lottery luck.
+However, when we talk about the natural lottery luck in connection with one’s essential properties, the very idea of lottery luck seems to involve an incoherent conception of bare selves that exist before they acquire their essential properties, or for that matter any properties at all (Hurley 2003, 120–123; Rescher 1993, 155; but see Latus 2003, 470–472).